JulianToledano/personal-page/content/posts/Algorithmic_trading_learning_path.md

 +++
-draft = true
 date = 2020-12-29T19:19:52+01:00
-title = "Algorithmic Trading Learning Path" description = "My path to become an algorithmic trader" slug = "" tags = ["python","finance"] categories = ["finance"] externalLink = ""
-series = ["Becoming and Algorithmic Trader"]
+title = "Algorithmic Trading Learning Path" description = "My path to become an algorithmic trader" slug = "" tags = ["python","finance"] categories = ["finance"] series = ["Becoming and Algorithmic Trader"]
 +++

+# Algorithmic Trading Path
 **Note:** This list may change in the future.
 Some courses could be deleted as new ones may be added.
-# Algorithmic Trading Path

 ![alt next](/images/post/algo_trading_path/chart.png)
 I've always liked trading in general and algo trading in particular since I was a kid.
 Now after two years of working I have enough money to try to win more in the markets.
 This is nothing more than my personal path to become a sucessful trader.
 Since it's easier to follow a path once is written down, thats what I'm doing.